High-quality generation of dynamic game content via small language models: A proof of concept: Discussion and future work

 \subsection{Limitations and ongoing Work}

 \paragraph{Runtime quality assessment} In this work, we assessed quality fluctuations and their input-dependency using an LLM-as-a-judge framework to establish that adequate quality is achievable with bounded retry requirements.
-Although this showed the theoretical viability of the SLM in game, actual application at runtime deployment in games hinges on replacing the cloud-based LLM-as-a-judge with a sufficiently powerful local quality assessment technique.
-Extending our results to include this would enable fully autonomous generation on consumer hardware without external dependencies, and achieving this is the subject of ongoing research.
-Possible directions include ensemble classifiers or lightweight discriminators trained to detect generation failures, though such approaches face challenges with data imbalance (high pass rates yield few failure examples for training). \paragraph{Evaluation methodology} While using ChatGPT-4o for both training and judging can introduce self-consistency bias, this arguably makes benchmarks harder for the SLM to pass.
-Our approach relies on specific pass/fail criteria, phrased objectively, rather than open-ended quality scores, focusing evaluation on adherence to concrete instructions.
-This mitigates variance from qualitative assessments.
+Although this showed the theoretical viability of the SLM in game, actual application at runtime deployment hinges on replacing the cloud-based LLM-as-a-judge with a sufficiently powerful local quality assessment technique, and achieving this is the subject of ongoing research.
+While we observed no irrecoverable prompts under GPT-4o across 50 test prompts with 100 samples each, stricter quality standards may reveal such cases, in which case the retry-until-success strategy becomes fundamentally unreliable and alternative strategies, such as simplification of the input or batch pre-generation during loading screens, would need to be investigated.